rcsb/mmtf/spec.md

 *Type*: Two [Binary](#types) data fields that are interpreted as array of 32-bit signed integers and array of 16-bit signed integers.

 *Decoding*: First split-list delta decode the input array of 32-bit signed integers and the array of 16-bit signed integers into a second array of 32-bit signed integers.
 Finally integer decode the second array using `1000` as the divisor to create an array of 32-bit floating-point values.
+The resulting arrays should be named `xCoordList`, `yCoordList`, and `zCoordList`, respectively.

 *Description*: List of x, y, and z atom coordinates, respectively, in Å. One entry for each atom and coordinate.